DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - a PKI needs to be able to provide certificate revocation information to clients.
 Note: Certificate revocation lists (CRLs) introduce an inherent latency to the certificate expiration process due to the time lag between CRL distributions.
                 - if an administrator revokes a certificate that has been issued, clients must be able to get that info from your PKI
                 - storage of private keys and info about issued certificates (can be stored in a database or a directory)
-                    - The PFX format is most closely associated with Windows systems that store certificates in binary format.
+                    - 🍊The PFX format is most closely associated with Windows systems that store certificates in binary format.
 File Extension are typically .pfx or .p12.
 PFX typically contains a private key, a certificate, and potentially a certificate chain in a single file.
 Used for importing/exporting certificates and private keys in a single file, often in Windows environments.
-                    - P7B format is used for Windows systems storing files in text format.
+                    - 🍊P7B format is used for Windows systems storing files in text format.
 P7B: Contains only certificates (the certificate chain), not private keys.
 It can be base64-encoded with headers and footers (e.g., -----BEGIN PKCS7-----), or binary.
 Used primarily for handling certificates and certificate chains, not for private keys, and is often used in Windows and Java environments.
 File Extension typically .p7b or .p7c.
-                    - The PEM format is another text format that is base64 ASCII-encoded.
+                    - 🍊The PEM format is another text format that is base64 ASCII-encoded.
 PEM usually represents individual components (like separate files for private keys and certificates).
 File Extension are typically .pem, .crt, .cer, or .key (depending on the contents).
 PEM is common in Unix/Linux environments and for tasks requiring separate certificate and key files.
             - PKI uses LDAP when integrating digital certs into transmissions
 - 3.6.4 Key management practices
     - **Key management practices**: include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys